GOP senators seek to acquit Trump without condoning conduct

 “There’s always some personal interest in the electoral outcome of policy decisions,” Philbin said, “and there’s nothing wrong with that.”

-Another question from Sen. Ted Cruz of Texas started with the premise that, contrary to Trump’s avoid denials, perhaps there had been a quid-pro-quo after all.
+Another question from Sen. Ted Cruz of Texas left open the idea that, contrary to Trump’s denials, perhaps there had been a quid-pro-quo after all.
 But, Cruz asked, “As a matter of law, does it matter?
-Is it true quid pro quos are often used in foreign policy.”
+Is it true quid pro quos are often used in foreign policy?”

 Here again, Trump attorney Alan Dershowitz responded by saying it would be illegal only if a president had acted on corrupt motives alone.